nasa-jpl/ION-DTN/gh-pages/docs/ION-Quick-Start-Guide.md

 In this case, the test script confirms that ION is able to execute a bping function properly.

+See the [ION Testset Readme](./ION-TestSet-Readme.md) for more information on how to run the regression tests.

 ### Try to Setup a UDP Session

 Under the `demos` folder of the ION code directory, there are benchmark tests for various ION configurations.
 These tests also provide a template of how to configure ION.